 With SoFi Invest, you can invest as actively or as passively as you’d like.

-And unlike many brokerage companies with limited offerings, SoFi’s app allows you to manage a much wider range of financial services and products, such as banking, student loans, insurance, and mortgages.
+Unlike many brokerage companies that might have more limited offerings, SoFi’s app allows you to manage a much wider range of financial services and products, such as banking, student loans, insurance, and mortgages.

 SoFi also occasionally has sign-up bonuses attached to its brokerage accounts, which you can read more about below.
-You can also visit SoFi to learn more or sign up today.
+You can use our exclusive links to sign up with SoFi Invest, whether that’s on the web, the iOS app, or the Android app.

 - SoFi Invest allows you to trade or invest in stocks, ETFs, and options with no commissions and no account minimums.
 You can also participate in some initial public offerings (IPOs).